-- for traditional construction work, facade improvement and general maintenance work - for work that requires considerable height - to be used together with traditional scaffolding - to be used together with a crane tower - for works carried out with climbing formwork technology
+- traditional construction work, facade improvement and general maintenance work. - work that requires considerable height. - being used together with traditional scaffolding. - being used together with a crane tower. - works carried out with climbing formwork technology.

 The machine is designed to provide the user with the following advantages: